drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 - The `namespace` command does not currently enforce any restrictions on namespace names, nor does it validate that the namespace used in the `namespace set` command exist.
 Ensure that the namespace names used do not conflict with existing namespaces or reserved names.

 ### drasi uninstall
-**Purpose**: The `uninstall` command removes a Drasi deployment from a Kubernetes cluster by **deleting** the specified namespace, or using the current default namesapce if not specified.
+**Purpose**: The `uninstall` command removes a Drasi deployment from a Kubernetes cluster by **deleting** the specified namespace, or using the current default namespace if not specified.

 **Flags and Arguments**:
 - `-d|--uninstall-dapr`: Specifies whether to uninstall DAPR by deleting the DAPR system namespace.